Stealth™ powered feature keeps you out of the headlines

 - Clarify how this approach is different and better than quarantine

-Dynamic Isolation Enables Enterprises to Act Fast
+Dynamic Isolation Enables You to Act Fast

-Therefore, the power of dynamic isolation is both the quick isolation and the surgical control the security team gains of the endpoint with minimal configuration.
-Dynamic isolation does fast isolation and fast deisolation.
-It enables enterprises to remove a device (or 10,000 devices, if needed) from the network at malware speed and bring it back just as quickly – with one click or in a completely automatic way.
+Dynamic isolation is unique from cybersecurity technologies such as quarantine when it comes to operability and recovery.
+Quarantined devices are out of commission until they are reimaged.
+But with dynamic isolation, the forensics team, operations team, and some critical services that are essential for operation maintain access and operability.
+The power of dynamic isolation, then, is both the quick isolation and the surgical control of the endpoint that the security team gains, with minimal configuration.
+Dynamic isolation enables fast isolation and fast de-isolation.
+It allows you to remove a device – or 10,000 devices, if needed – from the network, just as quickly as malware, are speed and bring it back just as quickly with one click, or in a completely automatic way.